zumasys/docs/guide/jbase/jAGENT/INTRODUCTION TO jREMOTE.md

 **#C:**

-C# jRemote Clients require users to <u>install a valid certificate into the <em>Trusted Root Certification Authorities</em></u> store.
+C# jRemote Clients require users to install a valid certificate into the *Trusted Root Certification Authorities* store.
 The same certificate created to start jAgent in SSL mode can be used for this purpose.
 Utilities such as e.g. *certmgr.exe* included in .NET Frameworks can be used to install and manage certificates.

 C# jRemote Clients must supply the following property to specify the Common Name (CN) of the Distinguished Name (DN) section in the certificate: